 Prelude to the Battle

-In January 1760, the comte de Lally-Tollendal, commander-in-chief of the French army in India, resolved to besiege and capture Wandewash (actual Wandiwash).
+In January 1760, the Comte de Lally-Tollendal, commander-in-chief of the French army in India, resolved to besiege and capture Wandewash (present-day Vandavasi).

-On January 14, taking 500 Europeans, 1,000 Sepoys, and 650 French and Mahratta horse, Lally left Trivatore and marched on Wandewash, which had been his true object from the first.
+On January 14, taking 500 Europeans, 1,000 Cipayes, and 650 French and Maratha horse, Lally left Trivatore and marched on Wandewash, which had been his true object from the first.
 Lieutenant-colonel Eyre Coote received intelligence of his departure on the same evening.

 On January 15, Coote marched also by the direct road to the same point.
 Lally meanwhile, anxious to recapture the post before Coote's arrival, had in the morning driven the small British detachment defending the place into the fort; after which he began to erect batteries against the walls.

 On January 17, Lally learned from Bussy that Coote was advancing against him; by which time the British had actually arrived at Outramalore (unidentified location), about 24 km to north-east of Wandewash.
 Here Coote halted, being secure of his communications with Chingleput and Madras (present-day Chennai), and resolved not to risk an action until the French were ready to assault the fort.
 The French works meanwhile progressed but slowly.

 On January 20, the French batteries opened fire on Wandewash, Bussy's column having meanwhile joined Lally from Trivatore.